humdrum-tools/humdrum-documentation/guide/ch01/index.md

 -   In the music of Stravinsky, are dissonances more common in strong metric positions than in weak metric positions?
--   In Urdu folk songs, how common is the so-called \"melodic arch\" \-- where phrases tend to ascend and then descend in pitch? <a name ="Hendrix"></a>
+-   In Urdu folk songs, how common is the so-called "melodic arch" \-- where phrases tend to ascend and then descend in pitch? <a name ="Hendrix"></a>
 -   What are the most common fret-board patterns in guitar riffs by Jimi Hendrix?